 If the ATM has a ‘plus’ symbol on it you can hit savings, if not you can select credit to withdraw money from an overseas ATM.

-You’re unable to use BPAY to transfer funds onto your Visa debit card, you’ll need to use a direct debit transfer to credit your account.
-When you’ve done this you’ll be able to access these funds via your Visa Debit card.
+You’re unable to use BPAY to transfer funds onto your Debit MasterCard, you’ll need to use a direct debit transfer to credit your account.
+When you’ve done this you’ll be able to access these funds via your Debit MasterCard.

 This card allows you to spend in ZAR, although note that this card is a debit card, not a travel card, meaning you can’t preload funds onto it.

-No you won’t be charged an international transaction fee if you use your Visa Debit card to purchase something internationally online.
+No you won’t be charged an international transaction fee if you use your Debit MasterCard to purchase something internationally online.